Fortress-Faceoffs/Fortress-Faceoffs-Weapon-Whitelist/README.md

 ---

 ## How to use
-Make a config like the example config and put it into your server's configs folder.
+Make a config like the example config and put it into addons/sourcemod/configs/ffwl.

 Use `ffweplist_file FILENAME.cfg` to set which file to use.
->Change it in cfg/sourcemod/ffweplist.cfg to keep it over map changes
+>Change it in your server's main cfg to keep it over map changes

 Use `ffweplist_reloadconfig` to reload the config.